 For more information, see Backup Chain Detection.

-- Verifies whether performance extents are available and have not been put into maintenance mode.
+- Verifies whether performance extents are available and have not been put into the maintenance mode.

 Consider that data will not be offloaded from Linux-based performance extents that have internet access through HTTP(S) proxy.
 All Linux-based performance extents configured in your scale-out backup repository must have direct access to the internet.

-- Verifies whether the capacity extent has not been put into maintenance or seal mode.
+- Verifies whether the capacity extent has not been put into the maintenance or the seal mode.